Project-MONAI/tutorials/detection/README.md

 #### [3D Detection Training](./luna16_training.py)

-The LUNA16 dataset was splitted into 10-fold to run cross-fold training and validation.
+The LUNA16 dataset was splitted into 10-fold to run cross-fold training and inference.

 Taking fold 0 as an example, run:
 ```bash